Revisiting the Refined Distance Conjecture: Introduction

 \begin{namedconjecture}[Conjecture 2] Let $\cM$ be the scalar field moduli space of a quantum gravity theory and let $\gamma(p_0, p)$ be a path with endpoints $p,p_0 \in \cM$.
 Then, there exists a point $p_1$ on the path $\gamma(p_0, p)$ such that the theory at $p_1$ has an infinite tower of particles beginning at the mass scale

-where $|| p - p_0||$ is the geodesic distance between $p$ and $p_0$,\footnote{Note that $||p-p_0||$ is the length of the \emph{shortest} geodesic between $p_0$ and $p$, not necessarily the length of the path $\gamma(p_0,p)$.} and $c_2$ and $\lambda$ are order-one constants that remain to be determined. \end{namedconjecture}
+where $|| p - p_0||$ is the geodesic distance between $p$ and $p_0$,\footnote{Note that $||p-p_0||$ is the length of the \emph{shortest} geodesic between $p_0$ and $p$, not necessarily the length of the path $\gamma(p_0,p)$.
+This is especially important in cases where the moduli space is given by a discrete quotient of some larger covering space, as it allows us to restrict our choice of representatives of $p$ and $p_0$ to lie within a single fundamental domain.
+See \S\ref{ssec:10d} for an example of this. } and $c_2$ and $\lambda$ are order-one constants that remain to be determined. \end{namedconjecture}

+Note that conjecture 2 is very similar to conjectures made previously in \cite{Hebecker:2017lxm}.\footnote{We thank Arthur Hebecker for bringing these conjectures to our attention after the first version of this paper was posted.}

 In subsequent sections, we will provide evidence for these conjectures in simple examples.
 These examples satisfy the bounds \eqref{ourbound}, \eqref{ourbound2} with $c_1, c_2 \lesssim 2 \pi$, though further work is needed to pin down universal upper bounds on these order-one coefficients.
 The recent work \cite{Etheredge:2022opl} argued that the coefficient $\lambda$ is bounded below as $\lambda \geq 1/\sqrt{d-2}$ in $d$ dimensions, and the examples we study below fall under the scope of that analysis.